ikidata/multi-genie-agent/README.md

 **Implementation process**
 - Create Genie spaces that you want to use.
 - Clone the repo to your Databricks workspace (instructions https://docs.databricks.com/aws/en/repos/git-operations-with-repos).
-- Populate the deployment notebook and follow the instructions (e.g., creating connections and deploying apps).
+- Populate the deployment notebook and follow the instructions.
 The DevOps tool is optional — you can leave the DevOps variables empty ("") and it won't be created.
-- Grant the required permissions to the Apps Service Principal (for Unity Catalog connections, used Genie spaces, and model endpoints)
+- Grant the required permissions to the Apps Service Principal (for used Genie spaces, tables Genie uses and model endpoints)

 ## Usage